nasa/Transform-to-Open-Science/docs/Area4_Moving_To_Openness/Open_Timeline.md

   * Peer-reviewed papers are in [PMC](https://www.ncbi.nlm.nih.gov/pmc/funder/nist/)
   * NIST Technical series and other papers not subject to peer-review are in [govinfo](https://www.govinfo.gov/collection/nist)
   * NIST data is available through the [Science Data Portal](https://data.nist.gov/sdp/#/) and on [data.gov](https://www.data.gov/)

+### NOAA Public Access Policy
+Accompanying its public access plan, NOAA released a new policy on [Public Access Policy for Scholarly Publications](https://repository.library.noaa.gov/view/noaa/10171).
+This policy required NOAA publishers "to submit all digital NOAA research publications" to the "NOAA Central Library for inclusion in the [NOAA Institutional Repository](https://repository.library.noaa.gov/)."

 ### Public Access Plans
 * National Institute of Standards and Technology [public access plan](https://www.nist.gov/open)